venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 It will create two services:

-- ever-validator-manager - control service that takes part in elections, recovers stake and so on
+- ever-validator-manager - control service that takes part in elections, recovers stake and performs other tasks with the Elector contract
 - ever-validator - node itself, managing validation process

-you can check status of both services
+you can check the status of both services with the following commands:

 ```
 service ever-validator status
 service ever-validator-manager status
 ```
 7. Transfer tokens to the Validator contract
-Transfer required amount of tokens to address generated in previous step
+Transfer the required amount of tokens to the address generated in the previous step.
+The Wallet will become active after the first stake

-8. Wait until elections start
+8. Wait until the elections start
-When elections start node-control will automatically stake amount of tokens.
-You can check current state of elections in https://venomscan.com/validators if everything fine - you should see your address in validators for the next round
+When elections start the ever-validator-manager process will automatically stake the desired amount of tokens.
+You can check the current state of elections in [Venomscan.com](https://venomscan.com/validators).
+**Note**
+> ever-validator-manager adds 1 venom for the stake to pay for the transaction fees, and you will require to add 1 venom to the "stake and bonuses recovery" transaction.
+So always keep some additional amount of tokens in the Validator

+If everything is fine - you should see your address in the validators list for the next round.